 While it may not be as ubiquitous as email marketing, texting has consistently provided itself to be a valuable communication channel.
 As its popularity continues to rise, we wanted to better understand how businesses and consumers across the U.S. view texting.

-For this report, we surveyed hundreds of U.S. consumers, business owners, and marketers to determine their preferences and primary motivations pertaining to texting and text message marketing.
+For this text message report, we surveyed hundreds of U.S. consumers, business owners, and marketers to determine their preferences and primary motivations pertaining to texting and text message marketing for business.

 Our research reveals key findings on messaging preferences by:

-Read on to capture the full results of the study.
+Read on to capture the full results of the text message report.